sedouard/flocker/docs/using/tryflocker.rst

 Step 3: Deploying an app on the first host
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You will now have the Flocker client installed on your local machine and two instances of the Flocker node, each on a different host.
+You will now have the Flocker client installed on your local machine and two instances of Flocker, each on a different host.
 Now you will create two Docker containers on one of the hosts.
-One is a web application and the other is redis database application, which stores its data on a volume.
+One is a Python web application and the other is Redis server, which stores its data on a volume.

 First, download the sample Python web application and Redis server that we have provided on GitHub: